zainibeats/taskwise/docs/IMPLEMENTATION_GUIDE.md

 The task prioritization flow in [`src/ai/flows/prioritize-task.ts`](file:///C:/Users/dontb/Documents/repos/to-do-ai/src/ai/flows/prioritize-task.ts) calculates priorities based on:

-1. User-defined importance (1-10 scale)
-2. Days until deadline
+1. Days until deadline
-3. Category-specific urgency ratios
+2. Category-specific urgency ratios

 The prioritization algorithm will be refined to:
 - Calculate a base priority from importance.